Harbor Logo in white color

 52.5

 Source: Strategas Research Partners as of 12/31/22.
 S&P index inception date is 1928.
-Past performance is no guarantee of future results.

 Dividend Growers vs. Dividend Yielders

 It’s important to make the distinction between these two strategy types.
-While dividend growth strategies are typically characterized by higher-quality companies that are expected to increase their dividends over time, dividend yield strategies can be very different from a portfolio composition perspective.
+While dividend growth strategies are typically characterized by higher- quality companies that are expected to increase their dividends over time, dividend yield strategies can be very different from a portfolio composition perspective.
 Dividend yield strategies often target and weight their portfolios based solely on dividend yield.
 Due to its calculation (annual dividends per share / current price per share), portfolio holding companies could simply be high yielding because of their higher dividends, but this may also be because of falling stock prices.
 In the latter case, these stocks could be considered value traps.
 These strategies are also often heavily weighted towards bond proxy sectors like utilities and consumer staples, making them more susceptible to the negative effects of rising interest rates.

 The Harbor Dividend Growth Leaders ETF (GDIV)